DV

 Strategy & risk

-IEFA tracks MSCI EAFE IMI Index with an index approach, while VEA tracks FTSE Developed All Cap ex US Index using an international strategy.
-Beta is 0.91 for IEFA and 0.97 for VEA, indicating IEFA is less volatile relative to the market.
+IEFA tracks MSCI EAFE IMI Index with an index approach, while VEA tracks FTSE Developed All Cap ex US Index with an international approach.
+Beta is 0.89 for IEFA and 0.97 for VEA, indicating IEFA is less volatile relative to the market.

 VEA beta0.97